-The published length of this program is 17 credit hours (with a 500 practicum hours).
-The maximum time frame must not exceed 26 attempted hours at Saint Francis Medical Center College of Nursing (includes any transfer nursing curriculum courses).
+The published length of this program is 18 credit hours (with a 6 hour practicum) or 12 credit hours without the optional practicum.
+The maximum time frame must not exceed 27 attempted hours at Saint Francis Medical Center College of Nursing (includes any transfer nursing curriculum courses).for the option with a practicum and 23 hours without the practicum.